 - salt and pepper

 Put your pan heated with olive oil, and brown the rabbit pieces.
-Beware of the fire too hard to avoid burning the meat.
+Beware of the fire, which is too hot to avoid burning the meat.
 Book.

 In the same pan, brown the chopped shallots and chopped garlic.
 Melt over low heat for 5 minutes without too much coloring.
 Add the white wine and stock.
 Return the rabbit pieces with salt and pepper.
 Cover and cook 40 minutes, turning the meat occasionally.
 Wash the grapes.
 Add the grapes and cream to the pan.
 Cook for another 5 minutes.
 Adjust seasoning if necessary.
 Sprinkle with chopped chives, then serve hot.